Tarina03/mastercard_fraud_detection/README.md

 - **Distance and Location**: Calculated distances between cardholder's home and merchant locations, and between consecutive transactions, to detect location anomalies.
 - **Data Cleaning & Balancing**: Handled missing values, outliers, and balanced the dataset using SMOTE for fraud class.

+## Feature Engineering
+Key features were engineered to improve model performance:
+- **amt**: Log-transformed transaction amount to reduce skewness and normalize data.
+- **city_pop**: Population of the transaction city, indicating possible location-based patterns.
+- **transaction_hour**: Extracted from transaction timestamp to capture time-based patterns.
+- **transaction_count**: Total transaction count for each cardholder, helping to detect abnormal spikes in activity.
+- **age**: Cardholder's age, which may correlate with specific spending behaviors and fraud patterns.
+- **trans_7d_count**: Number of transactions in the past 7 days, used to identify sudden activity increases.
+- **prev_trans_count**: Previous transaction count to capture historical transaction behavior.
+- **spending_velocity**: Rate of spending over time, used to identify sudden increases in spending.
+- **distance**: Distance between consecutive transaction locations, detecting irregular travel patterns.
+- **fraud_7d_flag**: A binary flag indicating fraud within the last 7 days, used to capture ongoing fraud patterns.

+## Models Used
+In this project, multiple machine learning models were evaluated to detect fraudulent transactions.
+Each model has its strengths in identifying complex patterns and outliers in data:
+### 1. Logistic Regression
+- **Purpose**: A linear model used for binary classification to predict whether a transaction is fraudulent (1) or legitimate (0).
+- **Why Used**: Logistic Regression provides a baseline and is interpretable, making it useful for understanding feature importance.

+### 2. Random Forest
+- **Purpose**: An ensemble model that builds multiple decision trees and combines their predictions.
+- **Why Used**: Random Forest is effective in handling complex datasets with interactions between features, and it is robust to overfitting.

+### 3. XGBoost
+- **Purpose**: A gradient boosting algorithm that builds an ensemble of decision trees sequentially, correcting errors made by previous trees.
+- **Why Used**: XGBoost is highly efficient and has been proven to perform well in classification tasks, especially in handling imbalanced datasets.

+### 4. Neural Networks
+- **Purpose**: A deep learning model that consists of multiple layers of neurons to detect complex patterns in large datasets.
+- **Why Used**: Neural Networks are ideal for capturing non-linear relationships in large and complex datasets like fraud detection.

+### 5. Decision Tree
+- **Purpose**: A non-linear classification algorithm that splits the data into subsets based on feature values, recursively creating a tree structure.
+- **Why Used**: Decision Trees are simple, interpretable models that can handle both numerical and categorical features.
+They are particularly useful for identifying patterns in high-dimensional datasets.

 ## Installation
 To use this project, follow these steps: